Using Content to Connect & Support as a Product-Based Brand

 Many product-based brands were becoming wise to the power of content pre-COVID, but once the pandemic hit, they started turning to content more and more as a way to connect with customers from afar, to support them, and to create an entire digital experience around the product they’re selling.

 As the associate editor of Fitbit’s blog, Kimia Madani has been an expert in content marketing for a product brand for some time now.
-Though Fitbit’s business model is centered around its physical products—primarily its well-known fitness tracking wristbands and smartwatches—content, both in the app and on the blog, plays an important role in inspiring its users (or potential users) to live an active and healthy lifestyle, and in helping support their wellness goals.
+Though Fitbit’s business model is centered around its physical products—primarily its well-known fitness tracking wristbands and smartwatches—content plays an important role in inspiring its users (or potential users) to live an active and healthy lifestyle, and in helping support their wellness goals.
 The blog team also works with a number of other functions at Fitbit in order to publish stories around company-wide campaigns and initiatives, feature updates, new product launches, and more.
-In other words, content is critical for building customer relationships, for user experience and retention, for brand voice and thought leadership in general, and so much more.
+In other words, content is critical for marketing, for user experience and retention, for brand voice and thought leadership in general, and so much more.

 And Kimia has had to wrap her mind around how to tackle all of that, through COVID, no less.
 Luckily, with her years of editorial work in the SF Bay Area along with her experience running her own lifestyle blog on the side, she’s been able to stay nimble and stay focused on being there for Fitbit’s audience.
 We got to sit down and chat about how other product-based brands can best integrate content into their strategy—during the pandemic and well into the future.